Spina Bifida Treatment & Management

 Pediatric evaluation is appropriate for any child and, specifically, should include efforts to help the patient maintain a reasonable weight, because children without ambulation tend to gain excessive weight and develop associated morbidity.
 Endocrinologically, a growth hormone deficiency may be present, which could cause patients to be about 1 foot shorter than their peers.
 Consultations with an orthotist, a physical therapist, and a dietitian are appropriate to maintain optimal development and to maximize accessibility and independence.

 Because muscle imbalance causes progressive, resistant deformities, the patient with spina bifida must be evaluated frequently by members of his or her support team.
-In this way, they can assess muscle groups, emphasize the need for balance to prevent deformities, and serially document changes that may result from tethered cord, hydrocephalus, or other associated complications (eg, seizure disorder).
+In this way, they can assess muscle groups, emphasize the need for balance to prevent deformities, and serially document changes that may result from a tethered cord, hydrocephalus, or other associated complications (eg, seizure disorder).

 Frequent review of spina bifida support systems, aggressive shunting of hydrocephalus, the cooperation and success of patients in physical therapy, and assessment of the status of patients' braces, crutches, or wheelchairs are necessary for maximizing function in a multidisciplinary setting.
-With supplementary physical and occupational therapy, many children who were born with spina bifida can participate in mainstream society, gaining both independence and success.
+With supplementary physical and occupational therapy, many children who were born with spina bifida can participate in mainstream society, gaining independence and success.

 After childhood, group homes may be used to train patients with spina bifida to live independently.
 Clearly, these individuals have substantial problems.
 A supportive clinic and extensive interdisciplinary program are necessary to meet the affected individual's needs.